Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 When trying to understand why passive fire stopping is important, it helps to know how it works.
 By using passive fire protection materials that can withstand high temperatures, the structural integrity of the building is greatly enhanced.
 Structures will take longer to collapse with passive fire protection measures installed, and other issues like fire or smoke spread are also limited.

-Active Fire Protection, or AFP, are tools and systems that provide fire protection if an action or motion is taken.
+Active Fire Protection, or AFP, are tools and systems that provide fire protection in buildings if an action or motion is taken.
 For example, AFP commonly needs to be manually operated or switched on.
 The most common forms of AFP include:

 Fire alarms are classified as active protection as they must be activated (usually by breaking glass and pressing a button) in order to work.
 Once activated, a fire alarm gives off a loud, ringing or high-pitched noise to inform all inhabitants in a building that there is a fire risk and that they must exit the building immediately.